 Spirits of Cassadaga

-Some believe that Cassadaga exists within a kind of “spiritual vortex,” where the veil between our world and spirit world is thin and ragged.
+Some believe Cassadaga exists within a kind of “spiritual vortex,” where the veil between our world and spirit world is thin and ragged.
 With a neighborhood that boasts so many psychics, seers and ghosts, you may be inclined to cast off this supernatural Mayberry as another cheap Florida attraction.
-But I urge you to take another look before you go as you may catch a glimpse of something much more significant.
+However, those who take the time to visit, may glimpse something much more significant.

-If you are looking for a unique Florida experience, rich with mystery and historic wealth, stop by!
-You will find the true spirits of Cassadaga are not the dead but a thriving community of people, fiercely dedicated to each other, their religion and historical identity.
+So if you are looking for a unique Florida experience, rich with mystery and historic wealth, Cassadaga doesn’t disappoint.
+However, you may be surprised to find the true spirits of Cassadaga are not the ghosts, but a thriving community, fiercely dedicated to each other, their religion and historical identity.

 For information on local Cassadaga events or about the Spiritualist Camp, please visit the Cassadaga Spiritualist Camp Official Website: http://www.cassadaga.org/